 Slot the cut deck board into position.
 If necessary, plane or saw down its outer length to ensure that the inner edge is flush with the inside edge of the deck post.
 This will give you a straight edge from which to lay the rest of your deck boards.

 To lay the rest of your deck head to our 'How to build a basic, ground-level deck' article.
 The section titled 'How to lay timber deck boards' provides step-by-step help for timber boards.
-Whereas for composite boards, read the section 'How to fit composite deck boards'.
+Whereas for solid composite boards, read the section 'How to fit solid composite deck boards'.

 A basic open stair is all that’s necessary on a low deck, but for higher ones you’ll need handrails.
 Be sure to check the most up-to-date Building Regulations.